Charles Harding Loring: Fleet engineering

 This was the period of greatest inactivity in the history of the Navy, and there was little to do, even for a very active man, except routine work.
 During this tour, however.
 Loring was senior member of a board that made a test of the machinery of the Anthracite, a little yacht with a triple-expansion engine working with 600 pounds pressure.
 The experiments were valuable as showing that, with the form of apparatus on board the Anthracite, there was no such gain in economy as to warrant the tremendous pressure carried, while it involved numerous practical difficulties.

 In 1881, he was a member of what is known as the First Naval Advisory Board, appointed by Secretary William H. Hunt to formulate a shipbuilding program for the Navy which he might submit to Congress.
-The personnel of this advisory board was distinguished in all its branches, and the work they did made possible our splendid fleet of today, as they definitely decided to abandon wooden hulls for those of iron and steel, and for general progress in every respect.
-In 1882, he was a member of another important board known as the Navy Yard Board, of which Admiral Stephen Luce was senior member.
-The duty of this board was to visit all the navy yards of the country for the purpose of determining which of them might with advantage and economy be closed.
+The personnel of this advisory board was distinguished in all its branches, and the work they did made possible our fleet of today, as they decided to abandon wooden hulls for those of iron and steel.
+In 1882, he was a member of the Navy Yard Board, of which Admiral Stephen Luce was senior member.
+The duty of this board was to visit all the navy yards of the country for the purpose of determining which be closed.
 It was a delicate task, but the report, when finally approved, gave general satisfaction, and its recommendations were carried out.